cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Imports

-one can import a module in two ways.
+A module can be imported in two ways.

-Either by opening them
+A module can be `open`-ed:

 Example: